Compound Arm Exercises to Build Bigger Bicep & Tricep

 1. Adjust the height of the chair and bar so that it’s a little higher than arm’s length from the floor.

-3. Keeping your legs and body straight, exhale as you pull your chest up to the bar.
-Hold for a count of two and squeeze your back muscles.
+4. Keep your legs and body straight, and exhale as you lift your chest up to the bar with your breath.

 Tips